Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>
 <figcaption> Figure 19.
 The Final Leaflet Web Map </figcaption> <br>

-<p> Do note that there is a known issue with embedding leaflet maps on GitHub Webpages.
-It is possible that the edges of the tile layers will have thick white borders and that the geojson layer will not line up with the reference points on the tile layer. </p> <br>
+<p> It should be noted that there is a known issue with embedding Leaflet maps on GitHub Pages.
+It is possible that the edges of the tile layers may display thick white borders, and the GeoJSON layer may not align properly with the reference points on the tile layer (Figure 20). </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/3XZuK1d.jpeg" alt="Leaflet Issue" style="width:100%;max-width:625px">